 Eliminating IBS Once and For All

 I found an excellent article by Dr. Hyman, MD this week that highlights 5 simple steps to eliminate IBS without drugs.
 We commonly use these steps in our practice, which are aimed at identifying and addressing the underlying cause for IBS.
 Most patients are prescribed antidepressants, sedatives, anti-spasm drugs, Metamucil or other fiber sources, and not given real answers, or real results.
 IBS effects 20% of the population.
-So what exactly is it and how can we eliminate it once and for all?

 According to womenshealth.gov, “IBS is defined as abdominal pain or discomfort, along with a changed bowel habit (such as diarrhea or constipation), for 3 months or more.
 The abdomen is the same as the “stomach area.”
 The symptoms may be different from person to person and can include: